Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Introduction

-\begin{itemize} \item \textbf{Infinite sample, low SNR:} For the infinite sample case where we are minimizing the population loss, when we are in the low SNR case, the iterates of BFGS converge to the ground truth $\theta^*$ at an exponentially fast rate that is independent all problem parameters except the power of link function $p$.
+\item \textbf{Infinite sample, low SNR:} For the infinite sample case where we minimize the population loss, we show that in the low SNR case the iterates of BFGS converge to the ground truth $\theta^*$ at an exponentially fast rate that is independent of all problem parameters except the power of link function $p$.
 We further show that the linear convergence contraction coefficient of BFGS is comparable to that of Newton’s method.
-This convergence result of BFGS is also of general interest as it provides the first global linear convergence of BFGS without line-search for a setting that is not strictly or strongly convex. \item \textbf{Finite sample, low SNR:} Under the low SNR regime of the generalized linear model where we solve the ERM problem and we have finite sample, we demonstrate that the BFGS iterates converge to the final statistical radius $\mathcal{O}(1/n^{1/(2p)})$ within the true parameter after a logarithmic number of iterations $\mathcal{O}(\log(n))$.
-It is substantially lower than the required number of iterations for fixed-step size GD, which is $\mathcal{O}(n^{(p - 1)/p})$, to reach the similar statistical radius.
-Furthermore, while the iteration complexity of the BFGS is comparable to the logarithmic number of iterations of the Polyak step size GD, the BFGS removes the dependency of the convergence of the iterates on the condition number of the problem as well as the need to estimate the optimal function value. \item \textbf{Experiments:} We conduct numerical experiments on both infinite and finite sample loss objective function to compare the performance of GD (with constant stepsize and Polyak stepsize), Newton's method, and BFGS.
-These empirical results are consistent with our theoretical findings and show the advantages of BFGS in the low SNR regime. \end{itemize}
+This convergence result of BFGS is also of general interest as it provides the first global linear convergence of BFGS without line-search for a setting that is neither strictly nor strongly convex.

-\textbf{Outline.} In Section~\ref{sec:BFGS}, we first briefly recap the BFGS quasi-Newton method that we study in this paper.
-Then, in Section~\ref{sec:GLM}, we introduce the generalized linear model and discuss low SNR and high SNR settings.
-In Section~\ref{sec:population_loss}, we present the linear convergence rate of BFGS method and Newton's method applied to the population loss of the generalized linear model defined in \eqref{eq:generalized_linear_model}.
-In Section~\ref{sec:sample_loss}, we extend the BGS quasi-Newton method to the empirical loss function of the generalized linear model.
-In Section~\ref{sec:numerical_experiments}, we conduct some numerical experiments to empirically verify our theoretical results.
-Finally, in Section~\ref{sec:conclusions}, we close the paper with some concluding remarks.
+\item \textbf{Finite sample, low SNR:} By leveraging the results developed for the population loss of the low SNR regime, we show that in the finite sample case, the BFGS iterates converge to the final statistical radius $\mathcal{O}(1/n^{1/(2p+2)})$ within the true parameter after a logarithmic number of iterations $\mathcal{O}(\log(n))$.
+It is substantially lower than the required number of iterations for fixed-step size GD, which is $\mathcal{O}(n^{(p - 1)/p})$, to reach a similar statistical radius.
+This improvement is the direct outcome of the linear convergence of BFGS versus the sublinear convergence rate of GD in the low SNR case.
+Further, while the iteration complexity of BFGS is comparable to the logarithmic number of iterations of GD with Polyak step size, we show that BFGS removes the dependency of the overall complexity on the condition number of the problem as well as the need to estimate the optimal function value. \item \textbf{Experiments:} We conduct numerical experiments for both infinite and finite sample cases to compare the performance of GD (with constant step size and Polyak step size), Newton's method and BFGS.
+The provided empirical results are consistent with our theoretical findings and show the advantages of BFGS in the low SNR regime. \end{itemize}